skeema/skeema/doc/options.md

 * `autocommit` -- cannot be disabled in Skeema
 * `foreign_key_checks` -- see Skeema's own [foreign-key-checks](#foreign_key_checks) option to manipulate this
+* `information_schema_stats_expiry` -- always automatically set to 0 if the [flavor](#flavor) supports this option, to prevent stale data from appearing in information_schema

-Aside from these two, any legal MySQL session variable may be set.
+Aside from the above list, any legal MySQL session variable may be set.

 This option only affects connections made *directly* by Skeema.
 If you are using an external tool via [alter-wrapper](#alter-wrapper) or [ddl-wrapper](#ddl-wrapper), you will also need to configure that tool to set options appropriately.
 Skeema's `{CONNOPTS}` variable can help avoid redundancy here; for example, if configuring pt-online-schema-change, you could include `--set-vars {CONNOPTS}` on the command-line to pass the same configured options dynamically.